lijamez/tonbot-plugin-quiz/README.md

 #### Multiple Choice
 Answers are randomized.
-Trivia packs can include several different correct and incorrect choices.
+Trivia Topics can include several different correct and incorrect choices.
 Tonbot can randomly pick from these choices to show to players.

 ```
 [5 Points] What was Two Steps From Hell's first public album?